 Management of Surgical Complications of Osseointegration.
 CARE/FAAST Summit.
 Naval Medical Center, San Diego CA 2019.

-As of October 01, 2022, Dr. Hoellwarth reported no relationships with healthcare industry.
+As of March 30, 2023, Dr. Hoellwarth reported no relationships with the healthcare industry.